 Prior to his retirement from Congress in 2001, Bill helped establish the Goodling Institute for Research in Family Literacy in the College of Education at Penn State and serves as Chairman of the Board of Advisors.

 Where is the Goodling Institute located?

-The Goodling Institute, housed within The Pennsylvania State University's College of Education, works collaboratively with the College's Institute for the Study of Adult Literacy and the National Center for Family Literacy (NCFL) in Louisville, Kentucky.
+The Goodling Institute, housed within The Pennsylvania State University's College of Education, works collaboratively with the College's Institute for the Study of Adult Literacy and the National Center for Families Learning (NCFL) in Louisville, Kentucky.
 Operating funds for the Goodling Institute are available through an endowment established at Penn State through a $6 million federal appropriation.